 Duration: Volunteer placements are year-round and for 2 to 12 weeks.

-Accommodation: Choose from a private ensuite room in a locally owned hotel with outdoor pool or upgrade to a more upmarket three star hotel, also with outdoor pool.
-Both options are centrally located and within walking distance of Globalteer's office.
+Accommodation: The most popular accommodation is in our very own Volunteer House.
+Or you can choose from a private ensuite room in a locally owned hotel with outdoor pool.
+Or upgrade to a more upmarket hotel, also with outdoor pool.

 Volunteer Requirements: Volunteers at this project must be aged 18+ and have fluent English.
 As you will be working with vulnerable children we also require a background check.